 \subsection{Aesthetics Analysis and Big Five Personality Traits}

-Traditional advancements in Image Aesthetic Assessment (IAA) have concentrated on universal aesthetic scores, overlooking the subjectivity of aesthetic appreciation from user personality difference.
-Recent developments, such as those integrating the Big Five personality traits into a multi-task deep learning model~\cite{li2020personality} for IAA, represent a paradigm shift.
-The Big Five personality traits~\cite{saucier1998beyond}, comprising openness, conscientiousness, extraversion, agreeableness, and neuroticism, form a widely recognized framework for categorizing human personality.
-Specifically, openness captures creativity and a willingness of users to explore new experiences; conscientiousness involves diligence and reliability; extraversion denotes sociability and assertiveness; agreeableness reflects cooperativeness and kindness; and neuroticism is associated with emotional instability and anxiety.
-Integrating these traits into IAA marks a significant evolution from generic scoring to personalized evaluations, which has a potential to align AIGC models with individual psychological profiles to AIGC services more adaptive and personalized~\cite{cristani2013unveiling}.
+{Traditional approaches to Image Aesthetic Assessment (IAA) have focused on universal aesthetic scores, overlooking the subjective nature of aesthetic preferences driven by individual personality differences.} Recent developments, such as those integrating the Big Five personality traits into a multi-task deep learning model~\cite{li2020personality} for IAA, represent a paradigm shift.
+The Big Five personality traits~\cite{saucier1998beyond}, comprising openness, conscientiousness, extraversion, agreeableness, and neuroticism, {provide a widely accepted structure for characterizing personality}.
+Specifically, openness captures creativity and a willingness of users to explore new experiences; conscientiousness involves diligence and reliability; extraversion denotes sociability and assertiveness; agreeableness reflects cooperativeness and kindness; and neuroticism is associated with emotional instability and anxiety. {Embedding these traits into IAA enables a transition from general scoring to individualized assessments, offering the potential to align AIGC models with users' psychological profiles and make AIGC services more personalized}~\cite{cristani2013unveiling}.